This site is dedicated to those men and women who fell fighting for their

 of the information has been found using the Commonwealth

-the Soldiers Died in the Great War CD's and the Roll of Honour
+Died in the Great War CD's and the Roll of Honour books all available

-include the London Gazette, Local Newspapers, facts from family
+the London Gazette, Local Newspapers, facts from family members and various

-member's and various other pieces of information from old
+other pieces of information from old books and magazines.

-women are buried we have compiled a page devoted to Tour
+buried we have compiled a page devoted to Tour companies

-promotes historical knowledge as a tool for peace and understanding
+historical knowledge as a tool for peace and understanding between peoples

 not seek to glorify the British Empire or any form of imperialism.

-does not seek to glorify war, or advocate war as a solution
+not seek to glorify war, or advocate war as a solution to disputes.

-uses crown icons and other royal/imperial symbols as an
+crown icons and other royal/imperial symbols as an historical device,

 our on-line bookstore